Pant/nextcloudpi-readthedocs/How-to-get-started-with-NCP-docker.md

 #### Check and manage

-Check if running with
+Check if running with:
  > docker ps

-Update to latest NCP version with
+Update to latest NCP version with:
  > docker exec -it nextcloudpi ncp-update

+Make sure container re-start, unless manually stopped with:
+ > docker update --restart=unless-stopped nextcloudpi